diegoluisr/redassist-case-study/README.md

 ### Gsuite

-The Gsuite module, a solution-oriented creation, was developed using the contributed/sandboxed module with the same name [GSuite](https://www.drupal.org/project/gsuite), It was specifically designed to create spreadsheet reports of sales, which are asynchronously updated to overcome performance issues related to the large number of sales and the limited resources of the backend server.
+It was developed using the contributed/sandboxed module with the same name [GSuite](https://www.drupal.org/project/gsuite), It was specifically designed to create spreadsheet reports of sales, which are asynchronously updated to overcome performance issues related to the large number of sales and the limited resources of the backend server.
 These reports are shared in read-only mode, facilitating the sales team in monitoring the daily/weekly/monthly numbers.
 Discover this problem-solving custom module [here](./web/modules/custom/gsuite/).

 ### TIS (Telegram Integration Services)